Win $10k holiday! T&Cs apply

 When you’re planning your trip and sketching out an itinerary, it’s important to think about the seasons you’ll be travelling in.
 Some places get extremely cold during winter, with almost no sunlight; others are unbearably hot and humid in summer.
 Plan accordingly.

-13 Avoid Traditional Accommodation
+13 Consider Accommodation options

 tree house